janvanwassenhove/MusicAgent/README.md

 #### CLI

 Running the CLI will allow you to interact with the MusicAgent via the command line.
+To run the CLI, simply launch the `run.py` script within project root.
 ```bash
 python run.py
 ```